Cupping is one of the ancient healing techniques used in Traditional Chinese Medicine (TCM).

 - IBS and gastro-intestinal problems

-Mild reddening is common following treatment.
+Because of the suction action of the cups, mild reddening is common following treatment.
 It disappears after a few days.